SPI Engine Instruction Set Specification

 Write

-If set to 1 data will be taken from the SDO_DATA interface and output on the SDO pin.
+If set to 1, data is consumed from the SDO_DATA interface and output on the SDO pin.

 n